Stability and instability in saddle point dynamics -- Part I: Geometry of and S and S

-\subsection{Geometry of \texorpdfstring{$\bar{\mathcal{S}}$ and $\mathcal{S}$}{S and S}}
+\section{Geometry of \texorpdfstring{$\bar{\mathcal{S}}$ and $\mathcal{S}$}{S and S}}

 In this section we will use the gradient method to derive geometric properties of convex-concave functions.
-We will start with some simple results which are then used as a basis to derive \autoref{combined-convexity-of-S-and-bar-S-fullspace} the main result of this section.
-On the way we illustrate how the gradient method can be used to prove results (\autoref{convexity-of-saddles-fullspace} and \autoref{infinite-line-of-saddles}) on the geometry of concave-convex functions. \begin{lemma} Let $\varphi\in C^2$ be concave-convex on $\mathbb{R}^{n+m}$, then $\bar{\mathcal{S}}$, the set of saddle {points} of $\varphi$, is closed and convex. \end{lemma} \begin{proof} Closure follows from continuity of the derivatives of $\varphi$.
-For convexity let $\mathbf{\bar{a}},\mathbf{\bar{b}}\in\bar{\mathcal{S}}$ and $\mathbf{c}$ lie on the line between them.
-Consider the two closed balls about $\mathbf{\bar{a}}$ and $\mathbf{\bar{b}}$ that meet at the single point $\mathbf{c}$, as in \autoref{fig:twocircles}.
-By \autoref{incrementally-stable-fullspace}, $\mathbf{c}$ is an equilibrium point as the motion of the gradient method starting from $\mathbf{c}$ is constrained to stay within both balls.
-It is hence a saddle point. \end{proof}
+We will start with some simple results which are then used as a basis to derive \autoref{combined-convexity-of-S-and-bar-S-fullspace} the main result of this \icl{section.}

+\icl{We first provide a proof for \autoref{LaSalle-result-full-space} associated with the convergence of all solutions of the gradient method to solutions in the set $\mathcal{S}$. \begin{proof}[Proof of \autoref{LaSalle-result-full-space}] Using Lasalle's invariance principle with $|\mathbf{z}(t)-\mathbf{\bar z}|^2$ as the Lyapunov like function, where $\mathbf{\bar z}$ is a saddle point, we get convergence of all solutions of the gradient method to the set of solutions that are a constant distance from all saddle points (denoted as set $\mathcal{S}$).
+In the remainder of the proof we strengthen the convergence to the set $\mathcal{S}$, to convergence to a solution\footnote{\icl{The proof is based on arguments analogous to those in \cite[Proposition 42]{Holding-Lestas-CDC2013}}} in $\mathcal{S}$ (see the definition of convergence to a solution in \eqref{eq:conSol}).